variejs/docs/configuration.md

 - [Accessing the Configuration](#accessing-the-configuration)
 - [Determining Current Environment](#determining-current-environment)

 Most likely you will have multiple environments for the application `dev`, `qa`, `prod`.
 You may want to change some of configuration based on what type of environment your running in.

-Luckily Varie has it built in with dot-env.
 In your root directory you will find a `.env-example`.
 This file should be copied over into `.env` if not already created.
 In that file you are able to customize per environment.

+## Accessing the Environment Variables

+// TODO

 ## Accessing the Configuration